ultraq/redhorizon/README.md

-In the first couple of years I managed to display the map of the first Allied mission from C&C Red Alert (RA) using fixed-function OpenGL on Windows, from which came a set of file conversion tools with working code examples of how to decode various file formats from those games for display.
+In the first couple of years I managed to display the map of the first Allied mission from C&C Red Alert (RA) using fixed-function OpenGL on Windows, from which came a set of file conversion tools to decode various file formats from those games.
 Not being able to do much beyond a static display though, I got discouraged and this project lay dormant for a very long time.

 ![splash-screen](https://images.ultraq.net.nz/redhorizon/screenshots/GUI_SplashScreen.png)
 ![drawing-map](https://images.ultraq.net.nz/redhorizon/screenshots/InGame_Structures.png)
 ![view-dune2-files](https://images.ultraq.net.nz/redhorizon/screenshots/Utils_ReadDune2SHP.png)

-Things started back up in late 2019 where I got the itch to convert the old Windows batch files that were used for converting files, to cross-platform CLI tools (I was now running a Mac, which couldn't run the old stuff).
-In the process I developed some basic 'media player' CLI tools which made me learn that that the way graphics were rendered in the early 2000s are not at all the they are rendered now!
+Things started back up in late 2019 where I got the itch to update the old Windows batch files that were used for converting files, to cross-platform CLI tools (I was now running a Mac, which couldn't run the old stuff).
+In the process I developed some basic 'media player' tools which made me learn that the way graphics were rendered in the early 2000s are not at all the they are rendered now!
 So 2020 was spent re-learning modern OpenGL with shaders and rewriting the graphics around that.

 [![Red Horizon - Play WSA file demo](redhorizon-utilities/screenshot-of-wsa-demo.png)](https://www.youtube.com/watch?v=mp7A6EMWupY)